tarantool/doc/doc/dev_guide/internals/iproto/keys.rst

     This key was introduced in version 2.11.

 *   IPROTO_BALLOT_VCLOCK (0x02) is included in the :ref:`IPROTO_BALLOT <box_protocol-ballots>` message.
-    IPROTO_BALLOT is sent in response to :ref:`IPROTO_VOTE <internals-iproto-replication-vote>` request.
+    IPROTO_BALLOT is sent in response to the :ref:`IPROTO_VOTE <internals-iproto-replication-vote>` request.
     This key was introduced in :doc:`/release/2.6.1`.

 *   IPROTO_BALLOT_GC_VCLOCK (0x03) is also included in the :ref:`IPROTO_BALLOT <box_protocol-ballots>` message.
-    IPROTO_BALLOT is sent in response to :ref:`IPROTO_VOTE <internals-iproto-replication-vote>` request.
+    IPROTO_BALLOT is sent in response to the :ref:`IPROTO_VOTE <internals-iproto-replication-vote>` request.
     It is the vclock of the oldest WAL entry on the instance.
     Corresponds to :ref:`box.info.gc().vclock <box_info_gc>`.
     This key was introduced in :doc:`/release/2.6.1`.